Where do you currently work

 What qualifications do you hold?

-Could you have made the educational path shorter?
+In short what educational path got you where you are?
+Could you have made the path shorter?

 What are the tasks that you do regularly in your profession?

 - ICT advisory